 I had to search for it again and got the spelling wrong, but Google knew what I wanted.
 Tony Coelho.
 That was the name.
-I had read that he was instrumental in bringing in the money for the Democrats in the 1980's in a way that started the inexorable slide of the Democratic Party from a workers party to a corrupt organization unwilling to serve the people they claim to represent.
+I had read that he was instrumental in bringing in the big money for the Democrats in the 1980's in a way that started the inexorable slide of the Democratic Party from a workers party to a corrupt organization unwilling to serve the people they claim to represent.
 We know this now from the thoroughly unhinged and unprincipled campaign that the DNC and Hillary Clinton ran against Bernie Sanders.

 With astonishing luck, I found an article the chronicles the start of the decline of the Democratic Party.
-The Business of Politics, was written by Gregg Easterbrook and published by The Atlantic Monthly in October, 1986.
+The Business of Politics, written by Gregg Easterbrook and published by The Atlantic Monthly in October, 1986.
 It's a very long read and a veritable time capsule of the way things were when the Dems got started with their addiction to money.
 It is truly remarkable that this article can be found online since it was published long before we figured out how to make the internet work for consumers.
 I would like to share with you some notable passages from that article to get some perspective on where we are now.

 First, let's talk a bit about the subject of the article.
 Tony Coelho was a rookie politician when he was named chairman of the Democratic Congressional Campaign Committee.
 He was the one who figured out how to bring the big money in to the Democratic Party.
 He held a seat in the House of Representatives for the State of California for five terms.
 His success at winning and keeping seats in Congress brought to him the power he needed to change the way the Democrats treated power, the media and the people they claimed to represent.
 He was absolutely clear on where to get the money, but apparently not so clear on how that money would later affect the party.

-The excerpt that I present here come in no particular order relative to that article from the Atlantic.
+The excerpts that I present here come in no particular order relative to that article from the Atlantic.
 I am including them in the order I consider relevant to the topic of the decline of the Democratic Party, and what caught my eye first.
 Let's start with Chris Matthews.
 Surprised?
 I was.
 I didn't think he went back that far, but he caught the eye of Mr. Coelho:

 One of Coelho's first acts at the DCCC was to hire Chris Matthews, a young political operative with a keen understanding of television's need to reduce issues to pictures and single sentences.
-Coelho pushed O'Neill to take Matthews as his press secretary; Matthews, who is well liked by the Washington press corps because of his ready wit, had soon sweet-talked the networks into treating the Speaker as if he were an opposition leader in the Philippines or Nicaragua, so that sundry evening-news clips of Reagan were followed by ten-second retorts from O'Neill. (emphasis mine)Keep in mind that the article was written in 1986.
-Reagan was president.
+Coelho pushed O'Neill to take Matthews as his press secretary; Matthews, who is well liked by the Washington press corps because of his ready wit, had soon sweet-talked the networks into treating the Speaker as if he were an opposition leader in the Philippines or Nicaragua, so that sundry evening-news clips of Reagan were followed by ten-second retorts from O'Neill. (emphasis mine)Keep in mind that the article was written in 1986 when Reagan was president.
 Tip O'Neil was Speaker of the House.
 The Democrats were still fighting for the working man and Mr. Coelho turned them into something else from that point.
 Take note of the description of Mr. Matthews as a young political operative who understands television for the political power it represents.

 This is the same Chris Matthews who, in 2016, went along with the Associated Press to declare Hillary Clinton as the winner of the Democratic presidential nomination process one day before the final primaries were held in California and several other states.
 Yeah, that guy.
 He worked with Tony Coelho to turn the Democratic Party into the corporate servant that they are now.